Seikilos/FAQs/CPP/Readme.md

 public: __cdecl Master::Visit::Visit(class Master::Visit const & __ptr64) __ptr64
 ```

 The original message typically also contains the binary in which the issue was located.
+This is the signature that some binary expected to find.
+Use Dependency Walker on the binary and check what signature it actually contains.
+Dependency Walker can show you the decorated or undecorated method names.
+Look for the method and you will very likely see a slightly different signature.

 If this binary is under your control, check whether it is compiled with a signature that matches the one in the error.
 It might be something like a missing or added `const`, the difference of x86 or x64, etc.
-If the binary is not yours, you need to find an update (or a matching version to be exactly) or contact the developer on that issue.
+If the binary is not yours, you need to find an update (or a matching version to be precise) or contact the developer on that issue.